Intangible assets – can’t touch this

 Property, plant and equipment – part 1: Measurement and depreciation

-In the first of two articles, we look at the main features of IAS 16, Property, Plant and Equipment (PPE).
+In the first of three articles, we look at the main features of IAS 16, Property, Plant and Equipment (PPE).

 Property, plant and equipment – part 2: Revaluation and derecognition

-In the second of two articles, we consider revaluation of property, plant and equipment and its derecognition.
+In the second of three articles, we consider revaluation of property, plant and equipment and its derecognition.

 Suspense accounts and error correction

 Suspense accounts and error correction are popular topics for examiners because they test understanding of bookkeeping principles so well.